siberianfox/g2wiki/Alarm-Processing.md

 An ALARM may also be invoked from the command line sending {alarm:n} or $alarm

 ###SHUTDOWN

- * SHUTDOWN stops all motion, spindle and coolant immediately, sets a SHUTDOWN machine
- * state, clears out queued moves and serial input, and rejects new action commands
- * (gcode blocks, SET commands, and some others).
- *
- * Shutdown is typically invoked as an electrical input signal sent to the board as
- * part of an external emergency stop (Estop).
-Shutdown is meant to augment but not
- * replace the external Estop functions that shut down power to motors, spindles and
- * other moving parts.
+Shutdown is typically invoked as an electrical input signal sent to the board as part of an external emergency stop (Estop).
+Shutdown is meant to augment but not replace the external Estop functions that shut down power to motors, spindles and other moving parts.
+The following actions occur:

- *
+- Set SHUTDOWN machine state
+- Stop all motion immediately - motors HALT without deceleration
+- Stop spindle (unconditionally)
+- Turn off coolant (unconditionally)
+- Flush queued planner moves and any commands in the serial buffer
+- Reject new action commands (gcode blocks, SET commands, and other actions) until the shutdown is cleared.
+Non-action commands are still processed (GETs) so the system can be inspected during a shutdown.

+Shutdown must be manually cleared by entering: {clear:n}, {clr:n}, $clear, or $clr.
+Shutdowns do not clear with an M30 or M2

- * Shutdown may also be invoked from the command line using {shutd:n} or $shutd
+Shutdown may also be invoked from the command line by sending {shutd:n} or $shutd
- * Shutdown must be manually cleared by entering: {clear:n}, {clr:n}, $clear, or $clr
- * Shutdown does not clear on M30 or M2 Gcode commands

 ###PANIC